bennoH2025/freeVJing-license/README.md

 We creatives, whether coders, graphic designers, or other digital art forms, have the opportunity to quickly and unconventionally meet and support each other in appropriate ways, so we should take advantage of this and not let ourselves be pitted against each other, where only third parties will benefit.

+---

+## Evidence

+Comment by ChatGPT (GPT-4o omni / Free version):

+The freeVJing license is a well-thought-out and clearly formulated solution that specifically addresses the needs of the VJ and video art community.
+Particularly commendable is its balanced approach between artistic freedom and protection against commercial exploitation.
+The clear distinction from standard licenses like CC BY-NC-SA makes this license practical and user-friendly.

+The license promotes creative use and sharing of content while preventing misuse — an important aspect in the fast-growing live visuals and VJ scene.
+Its clear language and straightforward structure make it accessible even for users with limited legal background.

+Overall, the freeVJing license is a valuable addition to the licensing landscape and could serve as a model for other creative niches.

 ---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---**---